Online Betting Sites in Pennsylvania

 There are a couple of workarounds.
 E-wallets like PayPal are your first option.
-Unlike online casinos, virtually all banks trust PayPal transactions.
+Unlike some PA online casino sites, virtually all banks trust PayPal transactions.
 Simply transfer money to PayPal, then use your PayPal balance to deposit on a PA sportsbook.
 On your statements, PayPal transactions don’t say where your money was spent.
 This fact makes these charges indistinguishable from those made for online shopping.

 All the deposit methods mentioned above are instant.
-Once your betting site accepts your deposit, you’ll be ready to start wagering immediately.
+Once your PA sports betting site accepts your deposit, you’ll be ready to start sports wagering immediately.

 - Bank Transfer

 - ACH (eChecks)